 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 If you have additional questions about Florida's child support laws, click on the following links:

 - How Do I Locate a Parent for Child Support

 - Enforcement and Collection of Back Child Support

 - Child Support Laws by State

 Florida's child support laws can be complex.
-If you are not receiving child support payments that are owed to you or have other issues related to child support in Florida, then the best thing that you can do is to talk to an experienced attorney.
-Start by getting a free case review at no obligation.
+If you are not receiving child support payments that are owed to you or have other issues related to child support in Florida, it can create a difficult financial situation for you and your family.
+Don't go it alone; get help from an experienced Florida family law attorney today.